nus-cs3281/2018/students/tanJunKiat/tanJunKiat-Resume.md

 - Proficient in PowerPoint Add-in Development

 #### Non-technical
-- Proficient in organising and writing project documentation
+- Proficient in organising and writing Project Documentations
 - Fluent in spoken/written English and Mandarin